The Complexity of Hip Dysplasia (HD) in Dogs

 The Role of Exercise, Housing and Feeding in Preventing Hip Dysplasia

-In their study from Norway, Krontveit et al. (2012) found that exercise patterns and housing conditions during a dog’s early life significantly impact the risk of developing HD.
-Their study found the following key insights:
+In a Norwegian study, Krontveit et al. (2012) found that exercise patterns and housing conditions during a dog’s early life significantly affect the risk of developing HD.
+The study found the following key insights:

-On the other hand, high-impact activities, such as running on hard surfaces or excessive stair climbing, were associated with an increased risk of developing HD, particularly in those with a genetic predisposition.
-High-impact exercises stress growing joints, leading to ligament strain and potentially worsening the condition.
+- On the other hand, high-impact activities, such as running on hard surfaces or excessive stair climbing, were associated with an increased risk of developing HD, particularly in those with a genetic predisposition.
+High-impact exercises put stress on growing joints, leading to ligament strain and potentially worsening the condition.

-Restricted living spaces with slippery floors, like tile or hardwood, were also linked to a higher incidence of HD.
+- Restricted living spaces with slippery floors, such as tile or hardwood, were also associated with a higher incidence of HD.
 Puppies raised in environments that offered more space and softer, non-slippery surfaces (e.g., carpets or rugs) had a reduced risk of developing HD.
 Slippery floors make it difficult for puppies to gain traction, leading to awkward movements and increased strain on their ligaments and joints.

 Body Weight, Growth Rate, and Nutrition